FranklinBritto/Ecommerce--Recommendation-Engine/README.md

 Collaborative Filtering:
 A collaborative filtering recommendation engine suggests products based on customer ratings.
 It identifies patterns in user preferences and recommends items liked by similar users.

+Testing the Recommendation System:
+Tesing the recommendation using the random Product ID using Sample function